Fall 2015 Enrollment

 Experiential learning on campus

 The Falls School of Business features its own financial stock trading room, which benefits all Anderson University finance students.
 Made possible by the STAR Financial Bank, the trading room serves as a real-time, high-tech laboratory classroom that simulates a realistic Wall Street environment that displays the market’s progress around the world.
+AU finance majors are responsible for managing the university’s Raven Fund, valued at $1.5 million.

 The School of Nursing and Kinesiology features state-of-the-art facilities, including a Swim Ex rehabilitation pool, a sports medicine center, and a human performance center.
 The nursing lab is also home to hospital equipment such as Pyxis® MedStation® System, Mega Code Kelly®, and SimMan®.